SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_new_features.md

 To add a *DownloadButton* component to an interactive Automation script, create a *UIBlockDefinition* and set its *Type* property to "UIBlockType.DownloadButton".
 The button can be configured and styled in same way as a regular button component.
 For example, you can set the *Style* property to "Style.Button.CallToAction" and the *Text* property to "Download".

-To configure the download properties, assign an `AutomationDownloadButtonOptions` to the *ConfigOptions* property of the *UIBlockDefinition*.
+To configure the download properties, assign `AutomationDownloadButtonOptions` to the *ConfigOptions* property of the *UIBlockDefinition*.

 These are the supported download properties: